Separation and Divorce

 Testifying against a partner or ex-partner is not easy, but it is often the best way to prove that a crime has occurred.
 The judge can make special arrangements to make testifying easier for you.
 For example, you could testify with someone you trust by your side or by video conference from outside the courtroom.

-You can also apply to the Superior Court for a protection order (web page in French only), even if your partner or ex-partner has not been convicted of a crime.
-A protection order requires a person to stop harming you or damaging your home or property.
-It can also prohibit them from contacting you or going near you.
+You can also apply to the Superior Court for a protection order, even if your partner or ex-partner has not been convicted of a crime.
+A protection order is a legal tool that orders a person to not do something or to stop doing it when you’re afraid for your life, health, or safety, for example in situations involving domestic violence.
+For example, you can ask the court to order your partner or ex-partner to stop hurting you, damaging your things or your home.
+The protection order can also prohibit them from contacting you or going near you.

-You can also ask the court to urgently ban your partner or ex-partner from having and using a firearm for a maximum period of 30 days.
+You can also ask the court to urgently ban your partner or ex-partner from having a firearm for up to 30 days.
 This order is a “firearm prohibition order”.
 You can make this request anonymously.
 To obtain such an order, you need to prove that there is a reasonable risk to your safety or the safety of others.

 You also have options if your partner or ex-partner is not allowed to have firearms, but you fear that they may access someone else’s firearms.
 You can ask the court for an “emergency limitation on access order”.
 The court may set rules on how this other person stores or uses their firearms, for up to 30 days.
 You can make this request anonymously.
 To obtain this order, you need to prove that the restrictions are necessary to immediately protect your safety or the safety of others.

 You can obtain health and support services for your children without the other parent’s consent.
-However, you must first request a certificate from the Directeur des poursuites criminelles et pénales (DPCP or director of criminal and penal prosecutions).
+However, you must first request an attestation from the director of criminal and penal prosecutions (Directeur des poursuites criminelles et pénales or DPCP).
+You can get this certificate even if you did not report the violence to the police.

 Criminal justice process for a victim of crime